 SH6 and SH94 connect two of New Zealand's iconic tourist destinations: Queenstown and Milford Sound.
 SH6 also provides the key links into and out of Queenstown: east to Cromwell and south to Invercargill.
 It is worth noting that just over half of all visitors are believed to be arriving in Queenstown by road (although there is no current, reliable evidence on this).
+Also worth noting is the congestion occurring in Milford Sound, as visitor numbers continue to increase.

 Most of the freight to Queenstown comes from Christchurch on SH6 over the Lindis Pass and via Cromwell, which acts as a freight hub.
 Smaller trucks are then used to distribute the goods to Queenstown along SH6.
 A large proportion of the roading network within Otago and Southland is local roads (rather than state highways): 88 per cent in Otago and 89 per cent in Southland.
 On Stewart Island, the short network of roads is part of Southland District Council's roading network.